abstractfactory/rfc/spec/spec54.md

 # Goal

-Advance the state of Open Metadata in common use by providing an overview of a variety of use-cases, applicable in a variety of scenarios.

-Open Metadata is designed to be open-ended.
-Designed to fit a large number of uses.
-Originally designed as a foundation for digital asset management systems, the possible situations fit for Open Metadata continually grows.
+The definition of "metadata" has been continually re-invented over the years.
+Re-invented to fit a particular use.
+Traditionally, content and metadata was kept separate.
+Traditionally, methods of persisting and manipulating metadata was ad-hoc.

+Not any more.

+Open Metadata is designed to make content self-describing.
+Intelligent, capable of persisting associated metadata; complex, homogeneous

+The number of uses for "data about data" are as many as "data" itself.
+It is our hope that together with this document you shall gain perspective on some of the possible problems this solution solves and how it can aid in bringing together a multitude of ad-hoc solutions for general purpuse metadata, software configuration, persistent/memoized storage of software settings and more.